Footfall Analytics: 5 Proven Metrics for Measuring Real Campaign Impact

 - Was kitchen capacity sufficient?

-- What Most Systems Get Wrong (You Should Avoid)
+- What Most Footfall Analytics Systems Get Wrong (You Should Avoid)

 Let’s be blunt—these are common failures: